 Note: Administrative amendments cannot be used to incorporate requirements from New Source Performance Standards into a permit.

-Are you filing this amendment to eliminate testing, monitoring, recordkeeping, or reporting requirements becasue the only emissions to which the requirements apply will no longer occur? – (Minn.
+Are you filing this amendment to eliminate testing, monitoring, recordkeeping, or reporting requirements because the only emissions to which the requirements apply will no longer occur? – (Minn.
 R. 7007.1400, subp.
 1(D)(1))

 Are you filing this amendment to eliminate testing, monitoring, recordkeeping, or reporting requirements because the emission unit to which the monitoring, recordkeeping, or reporting requirement applies no longer exist or has been permanently disabled from use at the stationary source? – (Minn.
 R. 7007.1400, subp.
 1(D)(2))